 Swimming Lessons—During SITP

-This program consists of one (1) camp; children 4 – 11 years of age.
-It is staffed by paid teachers, who lead activities such as crafts, nature study, plays, and games.
+SITP is a camp for children 4 – 11 years of age.
+Staffed by paid teachers, the kids engage in activities such as crafts, nature study, plays, and games.
 The programs meet in McCathran Hall for the entire month of July.
-A fee is paid by the parents but most of the cost is supplemented by the Town.
+Parents pay a fee, but most of the cost is supplemented by the Town.